ivandimitrov8080/ndlm/README.md

-# Not (so) Dumb Login Manager
+# Not (so) Dummy Login Manager

 A stupidly simple graphical login manager.
-Uses framebuffer, so You wont have to run a wayland session to bootstrap your wayland session (unlike gtkgreet)
+Uses DRM, so You wont have to run a wayland session to bootstrap your wayland session (unlike gtkgreet)

 This is a greetd frontend.